 __________________________________________________________________________________

-Please note: The PME through the medium of Irish pathway is going through TCD accreditation process and is awaiting approval from TCD Council.
-The curriculum will be modelled on the existing PME through the medium of English programme.
+Please note: The PME through the medium of Irish pathway is modelled on the existing PME through the medium of English programme.

 In order for this programme to proceed, a minimum number of students will need to choose it as their first preference.
 For more information click here.